ricdijk/cdk-iot-serverless/README.md

 ___
 # Delete policy
 The stack will automaticly delete created S3 objects:
- * Athena objects with an S3 policy
+ * Athena objects with be removed after 2 days with an S3 policy
- * Ruuvi json objects, with a daily scheduled Lambda function
+ * Ruuvi json objects will be removed after 7 days with a daily scheduled Lambda function

+Not: different methods since it is a test project.

 ___
 # Known issue